dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-contracts.md

 When comparing to a previous project state, dbt will look for breaking changes that could impact downstream consumers.
 If breaking changes are detected, dbt will present a contract error.

 Breaking changes include:
-- Removing an existing column
+- Removing an existing column.
-- Changing the `data_type` of an existing column
+- Changing the `data_type` of an existing column.
-- Removing or modifying one of the `constraints` on an existing column (dbt v1.6 or higher)
+- Removing or modifying one of the `constraints` on an existing column (dbt v1.6 or higher).
+- Removing a contracted model constitutes a breaking change.
+A model is considered 'removed' if it is deleted, renamed, or disabled (by config: enabled):
+  - if the model is versioned, dbt will throw an error.
+  - if the model is unversioned, dbt will raise a warning.

 More details are available in the [contract reference](/reference/resource-configs/contract#detecting-breaking-changes).